+On November 11, 2021, the Company announced the Board of Directors authorized a common stock repurchase program to repurchase up to \$1.00 billion of its outstanding common stock (the "2021 Share Repurchase Program").
 On May 12, 2022, the Company announced the Board of Directors authorized the additional repurchase of up to \$1.50 billion of its common stock (the "2022 Share Repurchase Program").
 Pursuant to this program, purchases of the Company's common stock will be made subject to market conditions and at prevailing market prices, through open market purchases.
 Repurchased shares of common stock will become authorized but unissued shares.
 These shares may be issued in the future for general corporate and other purposes.
 In addition, the Company may terminate or limit the stock repurchase program at any time.
-As of July 1, 2023 the Company had \$800 million of additional shares available to be repurchased as authorized under the 2022 Share Repurchase Program.
+As of July 2, 2022, the Company had \$1.50 billion of additional shares available to be repurchased as authorized under the 2021 Share Repurchase Program and 2022 Share Repurchase Program.
 Refer to Part II, Item 5.
 "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities," for further information.
-During fiscal 2023, the Company repurchased \$700 million worth of shares.
+The Company intends to repurchase approximately \$700.0 million worth of stock in fiscal 2023, all of which is remaining under its current authorization.